aj-floater/qarm-hack/README.md

 ```

 - On macOS, you may need Xcode Command Line Tools once: `xcode-select --install`.
 - PyBullet builds a native wheel; it can take a minute on first install.
+The Qt control panel depends on PyQt5 (installed via `pip install -e .`).
 - **Every new shell**: reactivate the venv (`source .venv/bin/activate`).
 If you forget,
   `python/pip` will fall back to the system interpreter and you may see PEP 668 errors
   about an "externally managed environment."